MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and whether the scanner can relabel files.
 Use the information popup help to learn more information about each configuration setting.

-2. Make a note of the current time and start the scanner again by running the following command in your PowerShell session:
+2. Make a note of the current time and start the scanner again by selecting the **Scan now** option from the **Azure Information Protection - Nodes** blade.

+    Alternatively, you can run the following command in your PowerShell session:

         Start-AIPScan

-    Alternatively, you can start the scanner from the **Azure Information Protection** blade in the Azure portal, when you use the **Scanner** > **Nodes** > **\<*scanner node*>**> **Scan now** option.

 3. Monitor the event log for the informational type **911** again, with a time stamp later than when you started the scan in the previous step.

     Then check the reports to see details of which files were labeled, what classification was applied to each file, and whether protection was applied to them.
 Or, use the Azure portal to more easily see this information.

-Because we configured the schedule to run continuously, when the scanner has worked its way through all the files, it starts a new cycle so that any new and changed files are discovered.
+Because we configured the schedule to run continuously, when the scanner has worked its way through all the files, it automatically starts a new cycle so that any new and changed files are discovered.

 ## How files are scanned